 Two great influences have lain behind all secret society thinking since the formation of Freemasonry in 1717.
 Whilst these are not mentioned specifically by name in every secret order, their effect is evident in every esoteric doctrine propagated within the fraternal world and by every procedure practised.
 These influences are Gnosticism and the Kabbalah (also known as Cabalah or Qabalah).
 In fact, together, these two ancient beliefs lie at the heart of what secret societies are all about, for they have moulded their whole thinking.
 Most people are ignorant of these two religious schools of thought, including even those in membership of brotherhoods.
 Those who take the time to scrutinise the different fraternal bodies will find that these influences are the key driving force behind the arcane brotherhoods.

-Whilst the Black Institution in Ireland likes to give the impression that it has around 40,000 members, the figure is now well below 17,000 throughout the whole world, and falling.
+Whilst the Black Institution in Ireland has tried to give the impression over the years that it has around 40,000 members, the figure is now well below 17,000 throughout the whole world, and falling.
 Even the Orange Institution (from which the Black exclusively recruits) has recently admitted its membership had fallen to 35,700 by 2006.
 This is in marked contrast to the 93,447 Orangemen it claimed in 1968.
 Senior member of the Orange Order, member of the Grand Orange Lodge of Ireland Order for more than 25 years, and convenor of its Education Committee for many years, Rev. Brian Kennaway claims the fall is steeper.
 He suggests it had collapsed to around 30,000 by 2006 in his book The Orange Order: A Tradition Betrayed.